The Little Bookshop of Lonely Hearts (Lonely Hearts Bookshop, #1) – Annie Darling

 Posy Morland has always lived above Bookends Bookshop.
 She and her brother lived here before her parents passed away, and she came back from college to help raise her brother after they were gone.
 Their home is thrown into jeopardy when Posy’s landlady and boss, Lavinia, dies, leaving the bookshop to Posy and the rest of the property to her odious grandson, Sebastian.
 The two new owners go head-to-head over their beloved bookshop, desperate to keep it alive but at odds about the best way to do so.

 I so wanted this book to be spectacular.
-The bookshop setting, the stellar love/hate chemistry between Posy and Sebastian was there, everything was there, but one ting was missing.
+The bookshop setting, the stellar love/hate chemistry between Posy and Sebastian was there, everything was there, but one thing was missing.
 Glaringly obvious to me as I neared the end of the story was the fact that we never got to know Sebastian at all.
-We almost never got chapters form his point of view, and when we did they focused on his actions and never delved into his thoughts or feelings.
+We almost never got chapters from his point of view, and when we did they focused on his actions and never delved into his thoughts or emotions.
 Because of this, Sebastian’s feelings felt as though they came out of the clear blue sky.
 The ending felt very rushed, like the author had hit word count and everything after that was just to wrap everything up.
 The best romances, in my opinion, allow you to get to now both your heroine and your hero, and not getting Sebastian’s view point really hurt the ending of this one.
 Overall it was cheerful and cute and an enjoyable read, but the ending really dented my feelings about it.

 HHC Rating: 3.5 Stars.